Welcome to my Music blog! I've wanted to do a music list, blog or podcast for some time now, so I'm excited to be bringing this to the web.

 Devo was the big one for me.
 All of that fall of 1982 I was crazy for the Spud Boys.
 Their videos were insane, hilarious and, best of all-entertaining.
 Their seemingly nonsensical video imagery really appealed to (and contributed to) my sense of the absurd.
 My friends and I would say "either they are absolute geniuses or total idiots".
 I thought their make believe world with Booji Boy and General Boy was brilliant.
 It's a shame people only remember the flowerpots, there is so much more to Devo.

-For the rest of the 80s and into the 90s it was anything that was British and Indy that ruled.
+that ruled.
 If it wasn't British, gloomy and the guys weren't wearing eyeliner (i made an exception for The SMiths and New Order 'cuz of the extra gloom!), I wasn't interested.
 The Smiths, Joy Division, New Order, The Cure, Depeche Mode, Bauhaus, Love and Rockets were what my wheelhouse was all about!

 I was briefly interested in grunge when that rolled around, but that was very short-lived.

 Sometime around '96 I began really frequenting the record shops and hitting them hard grabbing everything that was even remotely interesting and really began building the foundation for my future aspiration of a music library for the ages and a knowledge of music history to match.
 I jumped in the deep end of 70s Funk music and discovered so much great stuff in that genre that I love to this day.
 I was really all over the board-I picked up such a range of things like Herb Alpert, Henry Mancini, Burt Bacharach, Dick Dale all the way over to Black Sabbath and Led Zeppelin and almost everything in between.
-I missed classic rock during the 80s due to being a waver (you typically did not cross party lines in those days).
+I missed classic rock during the 80s due to being a waver

 Finding one great band or album led to exploring other related artists and that forked off in many directions.
 And by the way-this required a lot more leg work back in the mid to late 90s (pre internet), it wasn't easy.
 It required going to the library and looking things up in books or going to record shops and devouring magazines in search of useful leads.
 But, it was fun as hell.
 Come to think of it, I can't even remember the last time I was in a real Brick and Mortar record shop.